storesafe/cordova-sqlite-storage/README.md

 - [brodybits / node-uvhttp](https://github.com/brodybits/node-uvhttp) - HTTP server library that serves static content from native code - *under development and currently extremely limited*
 - [brodybits / java-node](https://github.com/brodybits/java-node) - two-way binding interface between Java and Node.js (Javascript) - *under development and currently extremely limited*

-## New support policy

-Due to some changing priorities, free support will be provided on a very limited basis as described in the [support section](#Support).

-Commercial support is available by contacting: <info@litehelpers.net>

 ## Status

 - Windows "Universal" (8.1) version is in an experimental/pre-alpha state: